 If things get better in Nicaragua, I would like to move back.
 But every day, Nicaragua jumps from bad to worse, so I´m going to be here for a long while.

 What are your three favourite places here in La Fortuna?
-What are places that visitors should not miss?
+What are the places that visitors should not miss?

 Well, more than places I´ll say activities here in La Fortuna; rafting, rappelling, hiking.
 People shouldn’t miss those three activities.
 And another option, Choyin (the hot real natural river), it’s perfect if they want to go natural and clean.
 The best is, the place is open to the public.